vesuxyz/docs/docs/users/claim-rewards.md

 As a Vesu user, you may qualify for STRK rewards distributed by the Starknet Foundation.
 These rewards support active on-chain participation through programs like DeFi Spring and BTCfi Season.

-Learn more about how rewards work and which markets are eligible in the [Rewards overview.](../explore/rewards.md) for more information.
+Read more about how the rewards work and which markets are eligible [here](../explore/rewards.md).

 ## Claim STRK rewards